yourmclovin/product-leadership-toolkit/README.md

 ## 👋 About This Toolkit

-This repository is a curated collection of **proven product management frameworks and templates** I've refined over two decades building products that scale.
+This repository is a curated collection of **proven product management frameworks and templates** refined over two decades building products that scale.
 From launching Vodafone TV ($25M+ revenue) to growing Emirates' loyalty app (20M users, 20% DAU growth) to developing enterprise SaaS solutions (60% CAPEX reduction), these tools have been battle-tested in the real world.

-**My Mission:** Help product leaders build AI-first, customer-centric products that scale.
+**Mission:** Help product leaders build AI-first, customer-centric products that scale.

 ---